List of songs about Jerusalem

 This is a list of songs about Jerusalem, including major parts of the city such as individual neighborhoods and sections.
-Religiously significant to all three Abrahamic religions for centuries and politically controversial since the inception of the Zionist movement, Jerusalem has been artistically associated with widely varied concepts.
+Religiously significant to all three Abrahamic religions for centuries, Jerusalem has been artistically associated with widely varied concepts.
 There are many songs about Jerusalem from various time periods, especially nationalistically-themed songs from the time of the Six-Day War, when East Jerusalem passed from Jordanian control to Israeli.

 Additionally many Biblical Psalms, styled as songs, were written specifically about Jerusalem.
 Jewish liturgy and hymns are rife with references to Jerusalem.